jntaimo/LEDaudio/README.md

   - Led goes wump when the beat goes wump
 - Adjustable global brightess with potentiometer
 - Wifi control over ethernet connection
-- One to multiple wireless LED control via serial connection to
+- One to multiple wireless LED control via serial connection to ESP8266
+- Automatic parameter adjustment based on volume of song.
 ## Resources
- - [Teensy audio wiki]
+ - [Teensy audio wiki][Teensy Audio Wiki]
- - [PJRC Audio design tool][Audio design tool]
+ - [PJRC Audio design tool][Audio Design Tool]
  - [Wiring tips][Adafruit Wiring]
-## Inspiration
- - Todo
 ## About me
 Welcome to the bottom of the page!
 You made it!
 My name is Joseph Ntaimo, and I'm a sophomore at MIT studying mechanical engineering and computer science.
 My primary interests include music technology (e.g.sound reactive LEDs) and hacking stuff together with microcontrollers.
 Additionaly, I DJ for my hall at MIT (Woah PUTZ!), and will definitely be using these functions when the hype train returns after Corona.
 ## Contact